-Picking a Colour with the Dropper Tool
+Picking a Colour with the Colour Eyedropper Tool

-While working in the Drawing view, you can use the Dropper tool to pick a colour from your drawing without going to the Colour view.
+While working in the Drawing view, you can use the Colour Eyedropper tool to pick a colour from your drawing without going to the Colour view.

-To learn more about the Dropper tool options, see the Reference guide .
+To learn more about the Colour Eyedropper tool options, see the Reference guide .

-How to use the Dropper tool
+How to use the Colour Eyedropper tool

-- 1. Do one of the following:
+- 1. Do one of the following: - In the Tools toolbar, select the / Colour Eyedropper tool. - From the top menu, select Tools > Colour Eyedropper. - Press Alt + D. - 2.
+In the Drawing view, click on the desired colour.

-- From the top menu, select Tools > Dropper. - Press Alt + D. - 2.
-In the Drawing view, click on the desired colour. - If you're using another drawing tool such as the Paint tool, you can temporarily hold down the D key and click in your drawing before releasing the key to pick your colour.
+If you're using another drawing tool such as the Paint tool, you can temporarily hold down the D key and click in your drawing before releasing the key to pick a colour.
 When you release the key, you will return to your previous tool.
-You may also want to select the zones painted with the colour currently selected in the Colour view.
-This can be useful for removing rough lines from a clean drawing.